3mdeb/news-and-ideas/post.md

 ```

 Xen installation in Debian is quite easy and there is [community website](https://wiki.debian.org/Xen)
-describing process, but to quickly dive in:
+describing the process, but to quickly dive in:

 ```
 apt-get update